• Skip to primary navigation

 How to use the formula:

-Find the Battery Capacity: Check your battery for the Ah rating.
+Check the battery for the Ah rating.

 The battery itself usually has this printed on it.